 Step 1: Your dog or cat needs a microchip.

 Step 2: They then need a rabies vaccination.
 They must be at least 3 months old before they have this.
 Some rabies vaccines in the UK last for 3 years and others will last for 3 years but need a top up after one year, so you need to know when the vaccine expires.

 PetAir UK is run and owned by vets, so we are perfectly placed to help you with all aspects of any journey to Europe.
-All European countries accept the pet passport, but there are some exceptions and changes to the rule depending on if they are within EU or just European, for example:
+European countries no longer accept the pet passport, and some European countries have extra rules for pet travel:

 Cyprus and Greece ask that dogs and cats travelling there are treated against ticks and tapeworms 24-48 hours before they check in for their flight.